Azure/ResourceModules/modules/authorization/locks/resource-group/README.md

-# Authorization Locks on Resource Group level `[Microsoft.Authorization/locks/resourceGroup]`
+# Authorization Locks on Resource Group scope `[Microsoft.Authorization/locks/resourceGroup]`

-This module deploys Authorization Locks on Resource Group level.
+This module deploys an Authorization Lock on a Resource Group scope.

 ## Navigation